Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

     </footer>

 There are many other cases where it is not necessary to move all page data parts into editable page attributes.
-The decision to define a page data part as an attribute should be guided by a frequency of this data part changes during a page lifetime.
+The decision to define a page data part as an attribute should be guided by the frequency of this data part changes during a page lifetime.
 Also consider a :ref:`visual page editor <visual>` to modify a number of text blocks within a page.